optimizely/scribe/content/stories/move-inc.md

 {% include "blockquote.html"
   {
     size: 'full',
-    quote: 'WMany teams come to us with ideas that either are something they’re stuck on, or a small change they want to make.
+    quote: 'Many teams come to us with ideas that either are something they’re stuck on, or a small change they want to make.
 We take a step back and look at the big picture, help them to unpack the problem and design a meaningful experiment.',
     attribution: 'Suma Warrier, Senior Optimization Manager, Move, Inc.'
   }
 %}